microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 # The `Application` class

-The `Application` class encapsulates all the business logic for the application and it comprises of two major components, the Activity Handler system and the AI module.
+The `Application` class encapsulates all the business logic for of application and it comprises of two major components, the Activity Handler system and the AI module.

 ## The Activity Handler system